-- An academic program leader. - An academic program director or course coordinator. - Student services including the Information Centre, International Office or Counselling and Wellbeing Services.
+- An academic program leader. - An academic program director or course coordinator. - Student services including the Information Centre, International Office or the Wellbeing and Counselling Service.

 - Where WAI has identified that an error has been made in the complaint or appeals process, WAI will consider offering a genuine apology to the complainant, regardless of whether this has been specifically requested by the complainant. - In addition, steps will be undertaken to redress the situation.
-Possible remedies include, but are not limited to; - explaining the reason for the error and steps undertaken to prevent its recurrence - o reversal of a decision - o an ex gratia payment or compensation - disciplinary action taken against the respondent - o providing the means of redress requested by the complainant
+Possible remedies include, but are not limited to: - o explaining the reason for the error and steps undertaken to prevent its recurrence. - reversal of a decision. - o an ex-gratia payment or compensation. - o disciplinary action taken against the respondent. - o providing the means of redress requested by the complainant.